AaronAlvarez2291/Goldman-Sachs-Crack-Leaked-Passsword-Database-Project/README.md

 Your job is to crack as many passwords as possible with available tools (e.g. use Hashcat).
 Here are your Task instructions:

-Review the links provided in the resources section below to gain a background understanding of password cracking

-Try to crack the passwords provided in the 'password dump' file below using available tools

-Assess the 5 questions in the task instructions below in relation to the passwords provided (type of hashing algorithm, level of protection, possible controls that could be implemented, password policy, changes in policy)

-Draft an email/memo briefly explaining your findings in relation to controls used by the organization and your proposed uplifts.

 <ul>
   <li>Review the links provided in the resources section below to gain a background understanding of password cracking</li>
   <li>Try to crack the passwords provided in the 'password dump' file below using available tools